 - Citrus Juicer: Makes juicing lemons easy!

-- Salt: Might sound weird in a sweet pie, but it really boosts and balances the flavors.
-Salt isn’t just for savory dishes; it’s surprisingly effective in sweets too.
+- Salt: Might sound weird in a sweet pie, but it really boosts and balances flavors.

-- Egg Yolks Only: The recipe calls for just the yolks, leaving out the whites.
-Save those whites for meringue cookies or an egg wrap, adding a nice finish to the pie.
+- Egg Yolks Only: Save those whites for meringue cookies or an egg wrap.

 Favorite Graham Cracker Crust